 Savings come in the form of lower monthly contributions and lower time-of-service payments.
-Since May 1, 2005, more than 1,800 participating retirees and dependents have saved more than \$1.3 million in contributions.
+Since May 1, 2005, almost 2,000 participating retirees and dependents have saved more than \$2.7 million in contributions.
 That doesn't count what they've saved in copayments.
 Here's how the savings stack up:

-- Enroll in one of the three MA plans, you could save 82% 95% over what you would pay for HMO or PPO coverage. - ▶ Lower out-of-pocket costs on many services including: - ≥ 25% 70% percent on doctor visits - \$200 \$500 on hospital admissions - ▶ \$100 \$115 on emergency room visits - ▶ 5% 10% on durable medical equipment, like wheel chairs and walkers

-- Free rides to the doctor if you enroll in Texas HealthSpring: up to 15 round trips to doctors, hospitals, pharmacies
+- If you enroll in one of the MA plans, you could save 59 94 percent over what you would pay for HMO coverage and 86 98 percent over what you would pay for PPO coverage. - Lower out-of-pocket costs on many services including: - 25 70 percent on doctor visits - \$200 \$500 on hospital admissions - ▶ \$100 on emergency room visits - 5 10 percent on durable medical equipment, like wheel chairs and walkers - 100 percent coverage for home health visits - Free rides to the doctor if you enroll in Texas HealthSpring: up to 15 round trips to doctors, hospitals, pharmacies

-How can these benefits costs less than what I've been paying?
+How can these benefits cost less than what I've been paying?